We’ve talked before about what exactly an 80% lower is, and even talked about finishing an 80% lower.

 Polymer80 is the other contender for my first polymer lower, especially if I decide to go the 80% route.
 These guys and gals specialize in polymer 80% lowers…hence the name.

 They also have a freakin’ ton of cool colors available which is perfect if you like to personalize your builds a bit more.

 For me, I like building AR’s not just to shoot, but also for the mechanical challenge that comes with this type of thing.
 Its really fun to take a box of parts and turn it into a working rifle that you can hunt, compete, and even defend yourself with if need be.

-The cool thing about Polymer80 lowers, beside the awesome colors, is the jig sets you can get with them.
+The cool thing about Polymer80 lowers, besides the awesome colors, is the jig sets you can get with them.

-For $80, you can get a lower, the bits you need, and the jig to guide you…basically everything but you need except for the drill.
+For $80, you can get the lower, the bits you need, and the jig to guide you…basically, everything but you need except for the drill.

 That, plus a solid afternoon of work will give you a finished AR lower of your very own.
 I particularly like the idea of putting together a lower of my very own with this setup.